-And why I wrote books for beginning educators
+And why I write books for beginning educators

-This excerpt was pulled from the introduction of the final draft of Becoming a Win-Win Teacher, a book I wrote to help prepare beginning teachers enter—and STAY—in the field.
+This excerpt was pulled from the introduction of the final draft of The Beginning Teacher’s Survival Guide, a book I wrote to help prepare beginning teachers enter—and STAY—in the field.
 The piece has been revised somewhat to refer to resources available on this website.